ptisserand/starknet-devnet/page/docs/guide/run.md

                         Specify the start time of the genesis block in Unix time seconds --gas-price GAS_PRICE, -g GAS_PRICE
-                        Specify the gas price in wei per gas unit; defaults to 1e+11 --allow-max-fee-zero  Allow transaction with max fee equal zero --timeout TIMEOUT, -t TIMEOUT
+                        Specify the gas price in wei per gas unit; defaults to 1e+11 --allow-max-fee-zero  Allow transactions with max fee equal to zero --timeout TIMEOUT, -t TIMEOUT
                         Specify the server timeout in seconds; defaults to 60 --account-class ACCOUNT_CLASS